-The Choral Music program is wide ranging and consists of the Cathedral Choir (adults, mixed voices), the Cathedral Choristers (boys and men), the St Cecilia Choir (girls and men) and the Cathedral Schola (an auxiliary group to the Cathedral Choir).
+Stunning choirs.
+The Choral Music program is wide ranging and consists of the Cathedral Choir (adults, mixed voices), which has been in existence since the late 1800s; the Cathedral Choristers (boys and men), which includes the only boys' choir in San Diego; the St Cecilia Choir (girls and men); and the Cathedral Schola (a professional-level auxiliary group to the Cathedral Choir).

-The Cathedral's organ has the longest history of any in San Diego.
-In 2012 it was completely rebuilt by Quimby Pipe Organs.
+An exquisite organ.
+The Cathedral's organ has the longest history of any in San Diego -- in 2012 it was completely rebuilt by Quimby Pipe Organs.
 It contains nearly 5000 pipes and is considered one of the finest instruments in the area.
-Free organ recitals are offered every Tuesday at 12:30pm and following 5pm Choral Evensong on the first Sunday of the month.
+Free organ recitals are offered every Tuesday at 12:30pm.

 Auditions for any of our Cathedral Choirs are held year-round by appointment.
 Read about each of the choirs below.
 Please contact the music staff to make arrangements for auditions: Canon Martin Green, email@example.com or Gabriel Arregui, firstname.lastname@example.org